Video-Based eLearning vs Interactive Modules: What Enterprises Should Choose

-One of the most common debates in modern L&D strategy is whether enterprises should prioritize video-based eLearning or interactive learning modules.
-While both formats have their place, the real differentiator lies in how intelligently they are deployed within an AI-powered Learning Experience Platform (LXP).
+Consequently, one of the most common debates in modern L&D strategy centers on whether enterprises should prioritize video-based eLearning or highly interactive learning modules.
+While both formats have their distinct operational place, the real competitive differentiator lies in how intelligently a platform deploys them within an AI-powered Learning Experience Platform (LXP).

-This blog explores the strategic strengths of each approach, the limitations of format-first thinking, and how AI-driven LXPs enable enterprises to design learning experiences that actually move performance metrics.
+This comprehensive guide explores the strategic strengths of each approach, the fundamental limitations of format-first thinking, and the mechanisms AI-driven LXPs use to design learning experiences that actually move bottom-line business performance metrics.

 How Enterprise eLearning Has Evolved